Clapton Pond: Transport

 Transport for London operates several bus stops adjacent to the pond which bear the name Clapton Pond.
 Routes that utilize the Clapton Pond stations include London Bus route 38, route 55, and route 253.

 Community

 The pond and gardens have served as a focal point for the people of Clapton, from the few farmers who worked the land hundreds of years ago, to the multi-cultural community living and working in Clapton in the 21st century, who use it for public events and as a place to relax.
 London based poet Kae Tempest used Clapton Pond as the setting of her work On Clapton Pond at Dawn.

 The skeleton of a chicken was found at the bottom of the pond in 2011.

 In recent years the Clapton Pond Neighbourhood Action Group has been working to renovate the pond.
 In 2021, Hackney Council completed renovations to the play spaces near the pond.

+Wildlife

+The pond is home to several wild ducks and aquatic fish.
+The garden is also a common feeding spot for seagulls and pigeons.